Graduate School Academic Regulations

 All work applying to a master’s degree must be completed within a six-year time period.
 All students whose work has been interrupted by involuntary service in the armed forces are allowed six years in addition to the time spent in the armed services.
 This exception does not apply to career military personnel.
 Grades received for courses taken for master’s degrees that do not fall within the time limit for completion of all degree requirements will not be used in determining the overall grade-point average.

 Except for the nonthesis option programs in communication sciences and disorders, economics, education, engineering science, history, mathematics, modern languages, philosophy, physics, sociology, and Southern studies, a thesis is required for all candidates for the degree of Master of Arts and Master of Science.
-In programs requiring a thesis, candidates must register for 6 semester hours of thesis.
-A student who has obtained 6 semester hours of thesis credit without completing the thesis, and who has completed all course work, must enroll for 3 semester hours of thesis or course work each subsequent semester in order to obtain library and parking permits, student housing, etc. For summer graduates, enrollment may be in either first, second or full summer term, but an enrollment during the intersession will not fulfill this requirement.
+In programs requiring a thesis, candidates must register for 4-6 semester hours of thesis (only if a program requires fewer than 6 hours, such that the program requires more than 24 nonthesis hours and officially specifies a minimum of 4 or 5 hours in the catalog, may a student complete fewer than 6 hours).
+Students who have obtained the required semester hours of thesis credit (as specified by their program) without completing the thesis, and who have completed all coursework, must enroll for 3 semester hours of thesis or coursework each subsequent semester in order to obtain library and parking permits, student housing, etc. For summer graduates, enrollment may be in either first, second, or full summer term, but an enrollment during the intersession will not fulfill this requirement.
 If the degree is not awarded at the end of the semester or summer term, as anticipated, another registration for 3 semester hours is required in the semester in which the degree is granted.

 Regulations governing the style, format, paper, abstract and other matters may be found in A Manual of Theses and Dissertations available in the Graduate School Office.
 An electronic version of the thesis must be uploaded to ProQuest for approval by the Graduate School after the final examination for the master’s degree has been accepted and before the beginning of the regular examination period for the semester in which the candidate plans to graduate.